 - The financial interest does not represent more than a five percent ownership interest in any single entity;

 - Salary, royalties, or other remuneration from EMERSON;

-- Salary, royalties, or other payments that when aggregated for the investigator and his/her immediate family, are not expected to exceed $10,000 during the next twelve month period;
+- Salary, royalties, or other payments that, when aggregated for the employee and his/her immediate family, are not expected to exceed $10,000 during the next twelve month period;

 - Income from seminars, lectures, or teaching engagements sponsored by public or nonprofit entities;